 Brave New Planet is a partnership between the Broad Institute, Pushkin Industries, and the Boston Globe, with a grant from the Alfred P. Sloan Foundation.

-Eric Lander is president and founding director of the Broad Institute of MIT and Harvard.
+Eric Lander is the former president and founding director of the Broad Institute of MIT and Harvard, currently on an unpaid, academic leave-of-absence from his faculty positions at Broad, MIT and Harvard.
 A geneticist, molecular biologist, and mathematician, he has played a pioneering role in the reading, understanding, and biomedical application of the human genome.
 He was a principal leader of the Human Genome Project.

 A professor of biology at MIT and professor of systems biology at Harvard Medical School, Lander has also served as a science advisor to the federal government in both Democratic and Republican administrations, including serving for eight years as co-chair of the President’s Council of Advisors on Science and Technology for President Obama.